-Widune.
-WIXI 002 Interactive Mark

-Aim of module (subject to change):

-This course is dealing with recent topics within marketing strategies especially concerning

-the use of ant Imourladae abou t interactive market ing and the

-new media.
-The course will focus on re different marketing vehicles used to in

-CRM.
-Different business models and in

-characteristics of the web 1.0, 2.0 and 3

-transaction processes will be dealt with

-Customer Relationship Management in

-Learning outcomes (subject to change ,

-The aim of the course is to explain the use of new media for interactive marketin ıg.

-Furthermore, it

-emphasises the new and continuously of with the leveloping possibilitie s within interactive marketing,

-consumer relation as main focus.
-This will enable the studen ts to understand the different

-challenges of interactive marketing and it in a marketing pla an, to get a

-synergy effect with the more traditional l media.

-Prerequisites:

-Required: none

-Recommended:noneObligatory registration:no Further Informatio n on registration.

-Obligatory registration. no ruitilei informatio ii oli registratioli.

-Courses Hours per week Self-study ECTS

-Lecture 2 6 4

-ECTS in total 4

-Form of assessment Written exam (60 mi ·

-Lecturer/Person in charge Prof. Dr. Florian Stal nl

-Duration of module 1 semester

-Offering Spring semester

-Language English

-Program-specific educational goals LG 1, LG 4, LG 5

-Range of application Mannheim Master in Management, M.So c.
-Business

-Education, M.Sc.
-Bu Diplom Bus.
+Module: WIK1 002 Interactive Mark Aim of module (subject to change): This course is dealing with recent topics within marketing strategies especially concerning the use of new media.
+The course will focus on recent knowledge about interactive marketing and the different marketing vehicles used to influence consideration, brending, transaction and different marketing vehicles used to influence consideration, branding, transaction and CRM.
+Different business models and integrated marketing concepts in regard to the different characteristics of the web 1.0, 2.0 and 3.0 will be explained.
+Furthermore information and transaction processes will be dealt with Customer Relationship Management in interactive marketing · · Learning outcomes (subject to change The aim of the course is to explain the use of new media for interactive marketin g.
+Furthermore, it lavalaning paggibilitig a within interactive mortating emphasises the new and continuously of with the leveloping possibilitie s within interactive marketing, consumer relation as main focus.
+This will enable the studen ts to understand the different challenges of interactive marketing and synergy effect with the more traditional l media.
+Prerequisites: Required: none Recommended: none • • • • • • • • • • • • • • • • • • • • Obligatory registration : no Further Informatio n on registration: Courses Hours per week Self-study ECTS Lecture 2 6 4 ECTS in total 4 Form of assessment Written exam (60 mi n) Lecturer/Person in charge Prof. Dr. Florian Stal nl Duration of module 1 semester Offering Spring semester Language English Program-specific educational goals LG 1, LG 4, LG 5 Range of applicationMannheim Master in Management, M.Sc.
+Business Education, M.Sc.
+Business Informatics, Diplom Bus.
 Adm., M.A.
 K&W, M M.Sc.
 Econ., LL.M.